Choosing a tax-saving fund with VR tools

-There are several variables to consider when choosing an ELSS fund.
-Use these VR tools as you plan your portfolio
+There are several variables to consider when choosing an ELSS fund, and Value Research tools can help

-Equity-linked savings schemes (ELSS) or tax-saving funds are among the most investor-friendly 80C investment options for young investors looking to create long-term wealth, on account of their simplicity, transparency, and short lock-in periods.
+Equity-linked savings schemes (ELSS) or tax-saving funds are among the most investor-friendly 80C investment options for young investors looking to create long-term wealth on account of their simplicity, transparency, and relatively short lock-in periods.

 If you choose your ELSS funds carefully, you can initiate monthly SIPs in these funds to take care of your 80C limits for the long run, without having to scrounge for new funds or new investment options at the last minute each year.
 Here are a few steps to choosing an ELSS fund for your long-term portfolio.
 These variables may be viewed and analysed on the Value Research platform.